Frequently Asked Questions

 • Driven by the need to continuously differentiate in the market

-• JioGenNext prefers to engage with startups that have gone past the Minimum Viable Product (MVP) stage with a few customers already using the product.
+JioGenNext prefers to engage with startups that have gone past the Minimum Viable Product (MVP) stage with a few enterprise customers already using the product.
 It has also engaged with startups that have gone past Product-Market fit.

-• Any startup excited about participating in the India growth opportunity and have solutions for the Indian market in the above-mentioned focus areas may apply.
+Any startup excited about participating in the India growth opportunity and have solutions for the Indian market in the above-mentioned focus areas may apply.

-• JioGenNext does not follow a cohort model anymore.
+JioGenNext does not follow a cohort model anymore.
 It engages with startups on a continuous basis across various focus area streams as mentioned above.

-• Once the JioGenNext team has reviewed the pitch, they will share a simple sign-up form.
+Once the JioGenNext team has reviewed the pitch, they will share a simple sign-up form.
 Once signed up, the endeavour for the team would be to schedule a pitch within 2-3 weeks of the sign-up.

-• A Proof-of-Concept is a test of a startup’s product.
+A Proof-of-Concept is a test of a startup's product.
 It provides proof to the business user that the product works as it is supposed to and it solves the problem that it intends to.

-• If the PoC fails or gets delayed, due to whichever reason, there is always an opportunity to re-engage in the future.
+If the PoC fails or gets delayed, due to whichever reason, there is always an opportunity to re-engage in the future.
 Once the startup engages with JioGenNext, the startup founders are considered to be a part of the JioGenNext community and will continue to engage to explore future opportunities.

-• Yes.
-MAP is a hybrid program and will require the participating startups to attend select mentorship sessions, proof-of-concept discussions and other networking events to interact with business leaders, mentors, other startup founders and the JioGenNext team in person.
+Yes.
+MAP is a hybrid program and will require the participating startups to attend select stakeholder interaction sessions, proof-of-concept discussions and other networking events to interact with business leaders, mentors, other startup founders and the JioGenNext team in person.
+The program is designed to add maximum value to the startup with minimal disturbance to its operations.
+Any requirement for a physical visit will be communicated well in advance so that the founders can plan accordingly.